simbirsk/kenburning-slider/README.md

 =================
 A simple Ken Burns effect image slider based on jQuery library.

-This plugin is under early development, there are lots of bugs in our TODO list ;)
+This plugin is under early development ;)

 Usage
 =====